 Concerned about some of the things I had witnessed at Maupin, including a complaint from another parent who had been pushed off the PTA Board and lied on, I submitted an open records request to see what I might find.

 On Sunday, March 5, 2017 an emergency PTA Board meeting was held, during which several false claims about my presence at a Maupin PTA meeting the month before, were made, including the letter that was supposedly written by Maupin Principal, as well as the timing and purpose of my attendance at the PTA meeting.
-A recording of the 3-5-17 PTA Board meeting can be found here:
+A recording of the key pieces of the March 15, 2017 PTA Executive Board meeting can be found here:

 In May, I received a copy of an email that had been sent to the new president, Autumn Neagle, regarding newly elected president-elect Adam Kesler, and concerns about her removal from the Maupin PTA Board without due process.
 In a phone conversation with this parent, I learned that PTA money had come up missing, and instead of investigating what happened, she had been blamed.
 Kesler told others in the building that this parent was no longer allowed to serve on the Board, but not a lot of detail was given.
 She later learned about the accusations that had been made against her, and sent this email to Autumn.